anrayliu/pyvidplayer2/README.md

 ```

 ## MacOS
-FFMPEG and FFPROBE can easily be installed with homebrew.
+FFmpeg can easily be installed with homebrew.
+Portaudio is also required to prevent missing portaudio.h errors.
 ```
-brew install ffmpeg
+brew install ffmpeg portaudio
 ```

 # Dependencies